 Special Handling:

-All Numeric Upon observation of the listed numbers above, it becomes apparent that some consist of 20 to 22 digits, indicating domestic mail within the United States.
+All Numeric Upon observation of the listed numbers above, it becomes apparent that the USPS tracking number length varies from 20 to 22 digits, indicating domestic mail within the United States.

 Alternative formats, such as those comprising only ten digits, are also utilized.